frederick-the-creator/opthalmo-ai-practice-hub/ADRs/actual.md

     - Root package.json with workspaces array;
     - dependency-cruiser rules for layers + no cross-app imports + “only import from package public API” (enforce index.ts barrels). **ToDo**
     **Implement tsconfig and lint type enforcement.
 Lint scripts.
-Automate linting before commit** Frontend Structure
+Automate linting before commit** Types
+    - “Domain persistence” types for repositories/mappers (what the DB needs) - Domain types are created automatically from supabase generated types so when DB changes this is reflected.
+    - “API DTOs” for boundary validation (what the client may send) - Eliminate drift by deriving the API DTO’s TypeScript type from the domain type, and make the Zod schema conform to that type using Zod’s generic type parameter. are driven by database.types.ts to capture change to database
+    - Domain types
+    - What about implementing zod validation at DB Frontend Structure
     - Layered / Type-based architecture structure under `apps/frontend/src/`
     - Use React Router with route modules under src/routes/. **ToDo**